machinat/sociably/website/docs/line-platform.md

 });
 ```

-Here is an example to reuse dynamic richmenu:
+Here is an example to reuse a richmenu:

 ```tsx
 import { makeContainer } from '@machinat/core';